 Please check your ASPIRE account on a regular basis to see if your child is missing any assignments.

 ASSESSMENTS: Spelling and Phonogram tests are given each Friday.
 Please be sure that your child is at school (on time) on Friday mornings.It is VERY DIFFICULT for us to find the time to reschedule make-up tests for your child.
 We also give a Spalding spelling assessment at the end of each month to see how students are progressing, and to pinpoint areas of focus for our class lessons.
-This assessment does not affect your child's language arts grade in any way.
+This assessment is for diagnostic / planning purposes, and does not affect your child's language arts grade in any way.

 The information and assignments on this language arts page pertain only to the students who are in the Math class that I teach.
 Please remember that the first grade students are divided into academically-leveled Language Arts classes, taught by the three first grade teachers.
 If you have questions about my Math class, please contact me.
 If your child is in another Math class, click the link below to contact your child's Language Arts teacher.